 - Received corticosteroids or imatinib within 24h of GSK1120212 administration.

-- Received gemtuzumab ozogamicin (myelotarg) within two weeks of GSK1120212 adminstration.
+- Received gemtuzumab ozogamicin (mylotarg) within two weeks of GSK1120212 administration.

 - Received an investigational anti-cancer drug within four weeks or five half-lives, whichever is shorter of GSK1120212 administration, as specified in the protocol.